ClusterberrySquirrels/oasis/oasis/README.md

 First, we needed to load and operating system.
 We chose the latest version of Raspian and used the Raspberry Pi Imager to write the image to our SD cards.
-Next, we created a new OS image in Virtual Box to faciliate the OS setup and configuration of software components that will involve our container program.
+Next, we created a new OS image in Virtual Box to facilitate the OS setup and configuration of software components that will involve our container program.
 This also helped us on time by being able to clone the image to create other sub-nodes for our cluster.
 These can be found in our image file in this